-This guide is divided into seven chapters to help you navigate through the different aspects of the software:
+This guide is divided into eight chapters to help you navigate through the different aspects of the software:

-- 1. About this Guide: Get to know the purpose of this guide and what to expect from the Remote Control software. - 2.
-Software Installation: Walk through the process of installing the Remote Control software on your system. - 3.
-Getting Started: Learn about the initial setup, configuration, and basic operations of the software. - 4.
-Main Tabs: Understand the functions of the main tabs in the software interface and how to navigate them. - 5.
+- 1. Software Installation: Walk through the process of installing the Remote Control software on your system. - 2.
+Getting Started: Learn about the initial setup, configuration, and basic operations of the software. - 3.
+Main Tabs: Understand the functions of the main tabs in the software interface and how to navigate them. - 4.
+Partial Stroke Test (PST): Learn how to configure and perform the Partial Stroke Test. - 5.
 Graph Tool: Dive into the Graph Tool, its features, and how to effectively use it. - 6.
 Offline Diagnostic Tools: Discover the offline diagnostic tools available in the software and how to use them. - 7.
+Local User Interface (LUI): Learn how to interact with the LCD display and touch screen keyboard. - 8.
 Option Packs: Explore the additional features available in the Option Packs and how to activate them.